Parameter Space Analysis through Guided Visual Interpolations: Interpolation through the Parameters

-Once the next data sample $\x_1$ has been chosen, we interpolate between them in both input and output space and visualize the results, as shown in \Cref{fig:dash:view_interpolation}.
+Once the final data sample $\z_1$ has been chosen, we interpolate between them in both input and output space.
 First, the input space is interpolated using the convex combination over a discretized $\lambda=(0,1)$.
-We then feed each sample into our learned model ensemble $\bm{f}^*$ to get all outputs $\y^*_{\lambda} =\bm{f}^*(\x_{\lambda})$.
-These samples are then used to find the closest real data point which are then used to show the path over the manifold $\my_{\lambda}$ by connecting them within the lower-dimensional visualization.
-We also display the change of each output variable between the interpolated variables as small charts.
-This interface also enables previews and selection of intermediate values to progress the optimization.
+We then feed each sample into a learned model \cgls{lgbm} ensemble $\bm{f}^*$~\cite{Zhang2017LGBM} to get all outputs $\y^*_{\lambda} =\bm{f}^*(\x_{\lambda}^*)$, and stacking $\x^*$ and $\y^*$ into $\z^*$.
+These samples are then used to find the closest real data point within the filtered set with a composite cost, i.e.

+Only the resulting nearest data point is then used for visualisiations and interpolation, keeping the shown data within the set.